 For a military operation to be successful, a number of factors and personnel must come together to make the show run smoothly.
-For the intelligence community, one asset provides some of the most up to date and accurate information: Marine Force Reconnaissance.
+For the intelligence community, one asset provides some of the most updated and accurate information: Marine Force Reconnaissance.

-During Javelin Thrust 2011 Marines with the 3rd Force Reconnaissance Company out of Mobile, Ala., will support the 1st Marine Expeditionary Brigade for training operations during Javelin Thrust while sustaining their skills.
+During Javelin Thrust 2011, Marines with the 3rd Force Reconnaissance Company out of Mobile, Alabama, will support the 1st Marine Expeditionary Brigade for training operations during Javelin Thrust while sustaining their skills.
 One example is providing reconnaissance on a landing zone for a helicopter-borne raid being conducted by Company E, 2nd Battalion, 24th Marine Regiment during the final exercise.

-"We have to give them all the information possible, basically make it to where they can walk in, just pick the perfect time, the perfect place, when they have the least amount of security up," Cpl.
-Preston Norton, a reconnaissance man with the 3rd Force Reconnaissance Company, said.
+"We have to give them all the information possible, basically make it to where they can walk in, just pick the perfect time, the perfect place, when they have the least amount of security up," said Cpl.
+Preston Norton, a reconnaissance man with the 3rd Force Reconnaissance Company.

-The Marines will be observing enemy positions and relaying the intelligence back to the MEB G-2, or intelligence staff section, where it will paint a picture of the battlefield for the commander.
-They can even take a direct hand in combat operations.
+The Marines will observe enemy positions and relay the intelligence back to the MEB G-2, or intelligence staff section, where it will paint a picture of the battlefield for the commander.
+They even can take a direct hand in combat operations.

 It's these unique capabilities that make recon so valuable.
 Where other sources can be from more of a distance or human sources, recon gets right to the fine details.

-Recon Marines can also enter from multiple platforms such as parachute, helicopter and water, and can even call in fire support if needed, he added.
+Recon Marines also can enter from multiple platforms such as parachute, helicopter and water, and even can call in fire support if needed, Wood said.

 Before Recon Marines can go out, however, there is a lot of preparation, including many briefs.
 Most notably, the confirmation brief finalizes Marines' preparation for the mission as they check and pack their gear.

-"If a Marine doesn't have a particular piece of gear and things go wrong, that could cost lives," said Norton, a Hammond, La., native.
-"Your equipment is important period, it's really one of those things that we just like to double and triple check so we can be absolutely sure we have everything we need."
+"If a Marine doesn't have a particular piece of gear and things go wrong, that could cost lives," said Norton, a Hammond, Louisiana, native.
+"Your equipment is important, period.
+It's really one of those things that we just like to double- and triple-check so we can be absolutely sure we have everything we need."